-If the equipment is not to be installed and operated soon after arrival, store it in a clean, dry, well- ventilated place, free from vibration and rapid or wide variations in temperature.
-Rotate the shaft a minimum of 10 complete turns by hand each month to coat the bearings with lubricant which will retard oxidation or corrosion, and prevent possible false brinelling.
+If the equipment is not to be installed and operated soon after arrival, store it in a clean, dry well-ventilated place, free from vibration and rapid or wide variations in temperature.
+Add oil for oil lubricated bearings.
+Rapidly rotate the shaft a minimum of 10 complete turns by hand each month to coat the bearings with lubricant which will retard oxidation or corrosion, and prevent possible false brinelling.
 If drain plugs are provided in enclosed motors, they must be removed periodically to drain any water accumulation from the motor.
-Consider a unit in storage when:
+Be sure space heaters are operating properly.